 Value Added Productivity is a business metric.
 It is usually calculated as total value added, divided by the number of employees.
 It also can be used to monitor equipment, in which case it is value added divided by asset value.
 In both cases, it helps judge how well resources (inputs) are used to create output.

-A VBE is an automotive company which owns and operates multiple automotive brands.
+A Vehicle Brand Enterprise (VBE) is an automotive company which owns and operates multiple automotive brands.

 A version control system (or revision control system) is a combination of technologies and practices for tracking and controlling changes to files and documents relating to products and processes.